-Areas of improvement and recommendations by EEC of the course contents and ensuring that it remains up to date and relevant.
-While some courses provide excellent current content relevant to cognitive systems (COS623 and COS513 for example), some timely topics are currently not reflected in the course, notably recent advances in generative AI along with modern ethical and societal implications that the development of intelligent technology entails.
-Actions Taken by the Institution Some of the changes regarding restructuring and creation of a new course described above cover this point.
-EEC's final recommendations and comments on the HEI's response on this topic and would expect the fully-revised course contents to be submitted and evaluated during the next review cycle.
+Similarly, we recommend a review of the course contents and ensuring that it remains up to date and relevant.
+While some courses provide excellent current content relevant to cognitive systems (COS623 and COS513 for example), some timely topics are currently not reflected in the course, notably recent advances in generative AI along with modern ethical and societal implications that the development of intelligent technology entails. course described above cover this point.
 We recommend that all software currently used in the programme is inventoried and measures undertaken to reduce the diversity, for example, by settling on one programming language and one statistical language for the entirety of the programme.
 We agree with the recommendation.
 We have decided to set Python as the main programming language of the programme and R & SPSS as the tools for statistical analyses.
 Please note that, upon request, OUC provides activation codes for up-to-date versions of SPSS to students or faculty who need it.
 R is freely available.
-We are very happy to see this development.
-We recommend producing study guides for the course codes associated with the thesis and similar documentation for the placement course.
+Choose level of compliance: We recommend producing study guides for the course codes associated with the thesis and similar documentation for the placement course.
 Although it is understood that the programme merely implements University policy on the matter, this should be documented in the programme itself, including the intended learning outcomes.
 The university-wide placement course study guide exists and has already been shared with CYQAA.
 It is written in Greek and in English (Appendix 2).
 The guides for the two Master's Thesis courses are also attached (Appendix 3).
-Thank you for sharing these documents, and apologies if we missed one during our visit.